damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Structural model/Mechanics/README.md

 ### Template of material Characteristics

-  #### Documentation of material cgaracteristics
+  #### Documentation of material characteristics
-  1. Name of characteristice
+  1. Name of characteristic
      * Properties
      * Unit of property
      * ...